Determined AI makes its machine learning infrastructure free and open source – TechCrunch

 Machine learning has quickly gone from niche field to crucial component of innumerable software stacks, but that doesn’t mean it’s easy.
 The tools needed to create and manage it are enterprise-grade and often enterprise-only — but Determined AI aims to make them more accessible than ever by open-sourcing its entire AI infrastructure product.

-The company created its Determined Training Platform for developing AI in an organized, reliable way — the kind of thing that large companies have created (and kept) for themselves, the team explained when they raised a $11 million Series A last year.
+The company created its Determined Training Platform for developing AI in an organized, reliable way — the kind of thing that large companies have created (and kept) for themselves, the team explained when they raised an $11 million Series A last year.

 “Machine learning is going to be a big part of how software is developed going forward.
 But in order for companies like Google and Amazon to be productive, they had to build all this software infrastructure,” said CEO Evan Sparks.
 “One company we worked for had 70 people building their internal tools for AI.
 There just aren’t that many companies on the planet that can withstand an effort like that.”